ncbdrck/my_dockerfiles/README.md

-This repo contains Dockerfiles that will start from the **Nvidia/CUDAGL** image and automatically install ros and all the packages to perform OpenAI with ROS.
+This repo contains Dockerfiles that will start from the **Nvidia/CUDAGL** image and automatically install ROS Noetic and all the packages to perform OpenAI with ROS.

 - **dockerfile_nvidia_ros** contains clean installation of CUDA with ROS noetic
 - **dockerfile_openai_ros** contains nvidia_ros with openai_ros framework with Pytorch/Tensorflow